Gabriel Moreno Player Props: Diamondbacks vs. Blue Jays

 Gabriel Moreno At The Plate

+- In 4.5% of his games this season, he has homered, and 1.3% of his trips to the dish.

+- Moreno has driven home a run in 21 games this season (31.8%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on two occasions..

-- In 15 of 65 games this year, he has scored, including multiple runs once.
+- In 16 of 66 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.